SebastianGutierrez23/Fincacheona/README.md

 Then we can view our application at the address that it gives us in this case http://127.0.0.1:8000/docs

-2. Configure the linter
-Linters are usually highly configurable.
-You can define specific rules in a configuration file.
-For example:

-ESLint: Create an .eslintrc.json or .eslintrc.js file in the root of your project.

-Pylint: Create a .pylintrc file.

-Stylelint: Create a .stylelintrc.json file.

-3. Run the linter
-You can run the linter manually from the terminal or integrate it into your code editor.

-From the terminal:

-Example with ESLint: npx eslint file.js

-Example with Flake8: flake8 file.py

-In a code editor (such as VS Code):

-Install the linter extension (for example, the ESLint extension for VS Code).

-The linter will automatically check your code as you type and display errors and warnings in real time.

-Examples of popular linters:
-JavaScript/TypeScript: ESLint, Prettier (for formatting).

-Python: Flake8, Pylint, Black (for formatting).

-CSS/SCSS: Stylelint.

-HTML: HTMLHint.

-Go: Golangci-lint.

-Ruby: RuboCop.

-Java: Checkstyle, PMD.

-** USO DE WEBPACK**

-Step 1: Create a Project
-Create a folder for your project:

-bash
-Copy
-mkdir my-webpack-project
-cd my-webpack-project
-Initialize a Node.js project:

-bash
-Copy
-npm init -y
-Install Webpack and Webpack CLI (command-line interface):

-bash
-Copy
-npm install webpack webpack-cli --save-dev
-Step 2: Project Structure
-Create the following file structure:

-Copy
-my-webpack-project/
-├── src/
-│ ├── index.js
-│ └── styles.css
-├── dist/
-├── webpack.config.js
-└── package.json
-src/index.js: Main JavaScript file.

-src/styles.css: CSS styles file.

-dist/: Folder where Webpack will generate optimized files.

-webpack.config.js: Webpack configuration file.

 ### Run Test